 Aldermore — Positioned between high street and deep specialist.
 Good for self-employed borrowers with lighter credit issues, or those with thin files.

-Precise Mortgages — Part of the Charter Court Financial Services group.
+Precise Mortgages — Part of the OSB Group.
 Strong on adverse credit with a focus on clear, transparent criteria.

 These lenders typically aren't available directly — you'll usually need to go through a mortgage broker who has access to the specialist market.